BAHALLA/cicd-tools-setup/README.md

 ## Jenkins

-This example provides a jenkins setup of jenkins controller and agent using docker compose.
+This example provides a setup of jenkins controller and jenkins agent using docker compose with ssh authentification.

-To run this example go to jenkins folder `cd jenkins` and run docker compose
+To run this example go to jenkins folder `cd jenkins` and run the following command
 ```
 docker compose up -d
 ```